 The home interior is an excellent place to grow Elephant Bush houseplants.
 Portulacaria care requires warm temperatures and bright light.
-After a dormant period in winter, the bush produces small pink flowers grouped in clusters at the ends of the branches.
+After a dormant period in winter, the bush produces small pink flowers grouped in clusters at the end of the branches.

 Choose a location with indirect sunlight when growing Elephant Bush indoors.
 Overly bright sunlight can char the leaves and cause them to drop off.
 Ensure that the container you choose has wide drainage holes.
-Elephant Bush work well as part of a succulent display with plants that require similar care and situations.
+Elephant Bush works well as part of a succulent display with plants that require similar care and situations.

 Fertilize in late winter to early spring with an indoor plant fertilizer diluted by half.

 Like most succulents, Elephant Bush is easy to reproduce from cuttings.
-Take cuttings in spring or summer for best results.
-Let the cutting dry out and callous for a couple of days and then plant the cutting in damp gritty soil in a small pot.
+Take cuttings in spring or summer for the best results.
+Let the cutting dry out and callous for a couple of days, and then plant the cutting in damp gritty soil in a small pot.

 Place the cutting in a moderately lit area where temperatures are at least 65 ˚F (18 ˚C).
-Keep the soil lightly moist and in a few weeks the cutting will root and you will have a new elephant bush succulent to share with a friend or add to your collection.
+Keep the soil lightly moist, and in a few weeks, the cutting will root, and you will have a new elephant bush succulent to share with a friend or add to your collection.